#

 Whether the cause is malicious or unintentional, the outcome can be just as damaging.
 A single incident can lead to major financial losses, regulatory fines, and lasting reputational harm.
 That’s why managing insider risk has become a top priority for security leaders.
 It’s about acknowledging that your biggest asset, your people, can also be a source of significant risk.

-Shifting from Reactive to Proactive Risk Management
+How to Shift from Reactive to Proactive Risk Management

 For years, security teams have been stuck in a reactive cycle.
 A traditional security tool sends an alert, an analyst investigates, and the team responds, but often only after the damage is done.
 This "detect and respond" model is too slow and costly for managing modern insider risks.
 By the time you discover that sensitive data has left your network, it’s already too late to prevent the breach.